-Lilly has extensive accounting experience and has been working with Windgap since 2010.
-Lilly holds a Master of Professional Accounting from the University of New England and a Bachelor of Commerce, Accounting from Macquarie University.
+Lilly is a Certified Public Accountant who has extensive accounting experience and has been working with Windgap since 2010.
+Lilly holds a Master of Professional Accounting from the University of New England, Certificate IV in Leadership and Management and a Bachelor of Commerce, Accounting from Macquarie University.

 Paul Graham, Patron, life member, former Chairman and Director of Windgap was appointed as an Ambassador in 2015.